fanteastick/quartz-test/content/hobbies/cool things online/Announcing Spiral.md

   - slurp
 ---

-I've been building data systems for long enough to be skeptical of “revolutionary” claims, and I’m uncomfortable with grandiose statements like “Built for the AI Era”.
+I've been building data systems for long enough to be skeptical of “revolutionary” claims, and I'm uncomfortable with grandiose statements like “Built for the AI Era”.
 Nevertheless, AI workloads have tipped us into what I'll call the Third Age of data systems, and legacy platforms can't meet the moment.

 ## Three Eras of Data Systems